 The Blair government has built on established trends in UK/EU policy handling, but it has also set up new structures and processes, which potentially shift the field on which European policy is played out at the domestic level.
 While these changes have not yet led to significant alterations in outcomes, they have the potential to do so.
-In general there has been an enhancement of the projection capabilities of UK government and an attempt to get away from a passive and reactive approach to the reception of EU initiatives.
+In general there has been an enhancement of the projection capabilities of UK government and an attempt to get away from a passive and reactive approach to the EU.
+This is a shift from the previous accretive and evolutionary pattern of adaptation.
 More staff and resources, especially at the core, have been devoted to European policy making.
-In addition there has been an attempt to change the attitude toward the benefits and potentials of the EU project and to mainstream Europe in the activities of all departments.
-There have also been important changes in the structure of the state, which have required some alteration in the ways in which European policy is made and implemented.
+In addition there has been an attempt to change the attitude toward the benefits and potentials of the EU project and to "mainstream" Europe in the activities of all departments.
+There have also been important changes in the structure of the state, which have required adjustment to the ways in which European policy is made and implemented.